SimmonsRitchie/business-days-js/readme.md

 ## business-days-js

-Node package to etermines whether a given date is on a weekend or a public holiday in Pennsylvania.
+Determines whether a given date is on a weekend or a public holiday in Pennsylvania.
+Uses [dayjs](https://www.npmjs.com/package/dayjs) and [date-holidays](https://www.npmjs.com/package/date-holidays).

 ### Install